rmittraining/CounterCompliance/README.md

 1. Change the report definition name from JR1 to JR5 or MR1 or BR1 or BR2 and invoke service again.
 1. Report Response window will display appropriate result.

+# Customisation

+## Add custom authentication and Authorization
+**AuthorizationAuthority.cs** class inside the project **Sushi**, under **Libraries** folder is responsible for providing authorization.
+Navigate to this class and add Custom Authorization.
+Currently, its sample data with username: “guest” and Id: “123ABC”.

+## Add your Data to produce your Counter reports
+This project uses Sample data from **Data** folder to produce Counter and Sushi reports.
+However, it can be change by updating **ReportDataBase.cs** class GetDataset() method. **ReportDatabase.cs** class is in **Reporting** class library project under **Libraries** folder.
+Navigate to the GetDataset() Method and start adding different SQL Query/StoredProcedure for different reports (Jr1,Jr5 etc).
+SQL Query or StoredProcedure added make sure it return appropriate dataset.
+Dataset’s data must conform to XML Schema file (.xsd) in **Data** folder.

+For e.g. jr1 sql query must return dataset same as JR1.xsd in Data folder.

 # Project Structure
 ## Applications Folder
 Applications folder Contains following applications